-Individuals living and working in these areas are, possibly, the individuals that know Catlett Islands and Timberneck Farm, and may, in some cases, visit or use the Reserve.
-Community outreach and education in these areas might help landowners and residents understand the importance of protecting soils, surface and ground water, as well as promoting use of agricultural and silvicultural Best Management Practices.
-Community or neighborhood meetings provide citizens with opportunities to ask questions, allow for information exchange, and help garner a sense of protection and conservation for specific sites such as the Catlett Islands.
+Agricultural and forest lands included in these adjacent lands could be protected with open space and conservation easements and management agreements.
+Such protection measures could allow most existing uses to continue while still offering increased protection to the Reserve from future development.
+Community outreach and education in these areas might help landowners and residents understand the importance of protecting soils, surface and ground water, as well as promoting use of agriculture and forestry BMPs.
+Community or neighborhood meetings provide citizens with opportunities to ask questions, allow for information exchange, and help develop a sense of protection and conservation for specific sites such as Sweet Hall Marsh.